rjohnsen/threathunting-book/content/models/diamondmodel.md

 ## Example

 One of the best application of this model can be found over at [The DFIR Report](https://thedfirreport.com/) and in their various.
 For instance, the screenshot below has been obtained from their report [IcedID Brings ScreenConnect and CSharp Streamer to ALPHV Ransomware Deployment](https://thedfirreport.com/2024/06/10/icedid-brings-screenconnect-and-csharp-streamer-to-alphv-ransomware-deployment/#diamond-model).
-AS we see they have carefully noted down important information into the diamond model from their investigation.
+As we see they have carefully noted down important information into the Diamond Model from their investigation.

 ![Example Diamond Model from DFIR Report](/images/dfir-report-diamond-model.png)

 ## Practical application

+The Diamond Model of Intrusion Analysis has proven to be an invaluable framework for structuring and organizing my findings during threat hunts.
+This model enables a systematic approach to categorizing observations related to "infrastructure," "capability," and "victim," often in real-time as I gather and sort data.
+By using this model, I can efficiently document and analyze network traffic, techniques, tactics, procedures (TTPs), and device types, which significantly enhances the clarity and depth of my threat investigations.

+> Use Case: Insider Threat Exfiltrating Sensitive Data

+First and overly simplified, I analyze network traffic to identify communication points, documenting each one in the infrastructure section.
+Next, I assess the techniques, tactics, and procedures (TTPs) observed, recording them in the Capabilities/TTP section.
+Additionally, I examine the devices involved in the communication to determine their nature — whether they are PCs, servers, or other types of devices — and log this information in the victim section.
+This iterative process continues for each new piece of information I uncover.

+The most challenging aspect is the Adversary section.
+While the model may seem focused on attributing an attack to a specific attacker, attribution is inherently difficult.
+To address this, I map the identified TTPs to the MITRE ATT&CK framework using the [MITRE Navigator](https://mitre-attack.github.io/attack-navigator/).
+This approach helps me correlate observed behaviors with known threat actor profiles, providing a more comprehensive understanding of potential adversaries.
+Although it may not provide an exact identification of the attacker, it offers valuable insights and hunches.
+Even though in this case I am looking for an insider, I still want to get a feeling to whom outside the communication flows.

+Once completed, this structured methodology provides comprehensive notes on my findings.
+These notes can be handed over to the Security Operations Center (SOC) for further processing or to the threat intelligence team for additional correlation and analysis - or whoever I need to handover to.
+This collaborative effort ensures a thorough investigation and enhances our overall threat detection and response capabilities.

 ## Resources